RicardoMilos22856/nim-to-openai-proxy/README.md

 - Your deployment platform (Railway, Render, etc.)

 ## Contact
 Need to reach out faster?
-Add me on discord (Username - Skywalker_1401)
+Add me on Discord (Username - `Skywalker_1401`)

 ## Disclaimer

-I am not a professional developer.
-This project was built with help from AI tools and community guides.
-It works for me, but your mileage may vary.
-Use at your own risk.
-I am still learning JS, so the speed at which I am able to fix issues, and respond to them will vary depending on the type of issue, and how common it is.
+I am not a professional developer, this whole project was made by Jontte, so all credits to him!
+I’m going to maintain this for the time being.
+Jontte made this project via the help of AI tools and community guides as well.